nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 The kubenet networking option is the default configuration for AKS cluster creation.
 Components with blue dotted lines in the diagram above are automatically deployed and a three node AKS cluster is deployed in kubenet mode by default.

-The Node CIDR is 172.16.239.0/24 (aks-node-subnet) and POD CIDR is 10.244.0.0/16.
+The AKS nodes are deployed to the spoke-virtual-network on CIDR range 172.16.239.0/24 (aks-node-subnet).
+The pods are deployed to CIDR range 10.244.0.0/16.

 Some design considerations for Kubenet

-- Nodes receive an IP address from the Azure subnet (NODE CIDR).
-You can deploy these nodes in existing Azure VNET or a new VNET.
+- Nodes receive an IP address from the Azure subnet (aks-node-subnet).
+You can deploy these nodes in an existing or new Azure Virtual Network (VNet).
 - Pods receive an IP address from a POD CIDR which is logically different address space than the NODE CIDR.
 Direct pod addressing isn't supported for kubenet due to kubenet design.
 - Route tables and user-defined routes are required for using kubenet, which adds complexity to operations.
 - AKS Uses Network address translation (NAT) so that the pods can reach resources on the Azure virtual and on-prem resources.
 The source IP address of the traffic is translated to the node's primary IP address
 - Inbound connectivity using Internal or External load Balancer
-- Use Kubnet when you have limited IP address space on Azure VNET
+- Use Kubnet when you have limited IP address space on Azure VNet
 - Most of the pod communication is within the cluster.
 - Azure Network Policy is not supported but calico policies are supported